hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Atmospheric Bubble (R)

 This is a highly advanced design which allows atmospheric vehicles to enter space.
-When activated, it creates a 'bubble' in which the vehicle can travel.
+When activated, it creates a 'bubble' in which the vehicle can travel in an artificial atmosphere.

 # Military